SkafteNicki/dtu_mlops/s10_extra/M35_challeng.md

   is to setup a system using [Pub and Sub](https://cloud.google.com/pubsub) (publish and subscription) service in `gcp`.
 Essentially it allows a service to publish a message and other services to subscribe and react to it.
-For example the AI platform could publish a messesage everytime a model was done training and cloud build could subscribe to that, automatically staring to build a docker image using the trained model.
+For example the AI platform could publish a message every time a model was done training and cloud build could subscribe to that, automatically staring to build a docker image using the trained model.
 Investigate Pub and Sub and try to make two services talk to each other.